 In Settings section check the option Enable access-based enumeration.

 In Windows Server 2003 (not supported now), ABE became supported starting from Service Pack 1.
 To enable Access-based Enumeration in Windows Server 2003 SP1 (or later), you have to download and install a package following this link http://www.microsoft.com/en-us/download/details.aspx?id=17510.
 During installation you have to specify whether ABE will be enabled for all shared folders on your server or you’ll configure it manually.
 If you choose the second option, a new tab, Access-based Enumeration, will appear in the network share properties after the installation.

 To activate ABE for a certain folder, check the option Enable access-based enumeration on this shared folder in its properties.

-You can manage Access-based Enumeration settings from the command prompt using Abecmd.exe.
+You can manage Access-based Enumeration settings from the command prompt using Abecmd.exe utility.
 This tool is a part of Access-based Enumeration package for Windows Server 2003 SP1 (see the link above).

 Abecmd.exe allows to activate ABE for all directories at once or only for some of them.
-The next command enables Access-Based Enumeration on all shares:
+The next command enables Access-Based Enumeration for all shares:

 abecmd /enable /all

-This one is for a certain folder (e.g., a shared folder with the name Docs):
+This one is for a certain folder (e.g., a network shared folder with the name Docs):

 abecmd /enable Docs